-The role of education technology is continuously expanding from projectors to smart boards and enabling the better interaction between teachers and students in the classroom.
-Everyday we see that various aspects of education technology becoming an inherent part of the educational experience for students, teachers, parents, and management alike.
+The role of education technology is continuously expanding from projectors to smart boards and enabling better interaction between teachers and students in the classroom.
+Every day we see that various aspects of education technology becoming an inherent part of the educational experience for students, teachers, parents, and management alike.

 For instance, the work of an accounts department is largely automated by your school management software.
 This platform allows for the generation of fee structures that are tailored to individual students, raise dues, and generate invoices, taking into account various conditions that might be imposed on a student by student basis.
 Using a school management software reduces the amount of human effort to be put in, in addition to reducing the human rate of error.